 (530) 620-9463, e-mail: email@example.com, Go to website

-After leaving Cedarville turn left at Fairplay Road.
-Drive close to two miles and watch for the signs on the left for Gwinllan Estate.
-Take the entrance and drive slowly to get a full breath of the views.
+Drive slowly from the entrance way to get a full breath of the views of the foothills.
 Once at the tasting room you will be treated to some fine estate wines reflecting the terroir of the granite soils in the hilltop region of Fair Play.
 This is also a terrific spot to enjoy a picnic lunch just outside the wine cave.
 Only 600 cases of wine are currently made.
 We liked the Chardonnay and the Zinfandel very much.

 Tasting room open Friday to Sunday 11-5

 (530) 723-2879, Go to website